azurecz/azuretechacademy-hybridit-labs-day1/README.md

 * You can easily hit disk IOPS limit and achieve little more then specified
 * With Local SSD you are reaching limit of your VM size, not storage limit (if you need extreme local non-redundant performance check L-series VMs)
 * Always be aware of VM size limits, it makes no sense to buy P70 disk when connected to D2s_v3 VM type [https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes)
+* UltraSSD performance is very high - check latency on 50th and 99th percentile, provisioned IOPS set to 14k to demonstrate you are limited by 12800 IOPS of D8s VM (actually it gets slightly higher).
+You can change provisioned IOPS for UltraSSD without turning VM off!

 ## Blob Storage
 1. Create storage account v2 GRS-RA